hariiyerasu1729/NASA_ULI_InfoFusion-1/README.md

 The system can be installed and run on Ubuntu Linux.
 The steps are as follows:

    a.
 Download Anaconda for Python version 3.5 (https://repo.continuum.io/archive/Anaconda3-2.4.0-Linux-x86_64.sh).
    b.
-Run “src/dependencies.sh”, which will install the downloaded Anaconda, with necessary Python and Pstgres packages.
+Run “dependencies.sh”, which will install the downloaded Anaconda, with necessary Python and Pstgres packages.
    c.
 Install NATS, as shown in the installation guide. (src/NATS/GettingStartedWith-NATS.pdf)
    d.
 Create database “paraatm”, with user “paraatm_user” and password ”paraatm_user” using the installed Pgadmin.
+         - $ sudo -u postgres createuser paraatm_user
+         - $ sudo -u postgres createdb paraatm
+         - sudo -u postgres psql
+         - psql=# alter user paraatm_user with encrypted password 'paraatm_user';
+         - psql=# grant all privileges on database paraatm to paraatm_user ;
    e.
 Import the database backup “PARA_ATM_Database” into database “paraatm”.
          - For FAA SWIM authorized users, this backup is available in the ASU Dropbox account "/PARA_ATM_Data".
          - For public usage, the database backup can be found at "data/" folder of project root.
    f.
-Pull project from GitHub into any IDE (Eclipse, IntelliJ, etc.).
+Pull project from GitHub into any IDE (Eclipse, IntelliJ, etc.), PyDev plugin can be found in Eclipse Marketplace.
    g.
 Run “LaunchApp.py” under package "src/PARA_ATM/Application".

 ```